UFFeScience/SambA-SciPhy/README.md

 where ```FILE_NAME``` is the file name of the file that you want to add.
 We provided an additional input file sample name ```myExperiment2```.
-If you wish to run the workflow with this second input example, just type:
+If you wish to run the workflow with one second input example, just type:

 ``` bash
 echo "NAME;FASTA_FILE" > inputList.txt